 Where: 90 Berwick Street, W1F 0QB

-What: Get your Chinese fix with a side of the London skyline thanks to Min Jiang’s stunning tenth floor views over Hyde Park to the city beyond.
-Here dishes are luxurious and rich, and all the better for it.
-We can’t visit without indulging in the Beijing duck which is presented in three different styles at your table – our favourite being the crispy skinned serve that comes with a sugar dip.
-Elsewhere there are stalwart crowd-pleasers like pancake wraps and lettuce parcels, as well as very good dim sum and black pepper steak.
+What: Enjoy top-end Chinese cuisine with stunning views of London's skyline at Min Jiang, which is located 10 floors up at the Royal Garden Hotel.
+Here, dishes are luxurious and rich, and all the better for it.
+A visit wouldn't be complete without ordering the Beijing duck, which is presented in three different styles at your table – our favourite being the crispy-skinned serve that comes with a sugar dip.
+Elsewhere, there are stalwart crowd-pleasers such as pancake wraps and lettuce parcels, as well as very good dim sum and black pepper steak.